anjalitak-dev/Week-1/README.md

 The primary goal is to develop a system that:

-Predicts the most suitable crop for cultivation based on soil composition and climatic conditions.
+-Predicts the most suitable crop for cultivation based on soil composition and climatic conditions.

-Recommends appropriate fertilizers to optimize yield and soil health.
+-Recommends appropriate fertilizers to optimize yield and soil health.

-Dataset Description
+Dataset Description:

 The dataset contains 2,200 samples and includes the following features:

-Predictor Variables
+Predictor Variables:

-N (Nitrogen): Nitrogen content in the soil (mg/kg).
+-N (Nitrogen): Nitrogen content in the soil (mg/kg).

-P (Phosphorus): Phosphorus content in the soil (mg/kg).
+-P (Phosphorus): Phosphorus content in the soil (mg/kg).

-K (Potassium): Potassium content in the soil (mg/kg).
+-K (Potassium): Potassium content in the soil (mg/kg).

-Temperature: Atmospheric temperature (°C).
+-Temperature: Atmospheric temperature (°C).

-Humidity: Relative humidity (%).
+-Humidity: Relative humidity (%).

-pH: Soil pH level (acidity or alkalinity).
+-pH: Soil pH level (acidity or alkalinity).

-Rainfall: Annual rainfall (mm).
+-Rainfall: Annual rainfall (mm).

-Target Variable
+Target Variable:

-Label: Recommended crop type (e.g., rice, maize, wheat, apple, coffee, etc.).
+-Label: Recommended crop type (e.g., rice, maize, wheat, apple, coffee, etc.).

-Dataset Insights
+Dataset Insights:

 The dataset has no missing or duplicate values.